 This committee will focus on the legislative issues that impact social workers and the clients and communities they serve.
 The committee will meet with the NASW-NM lobbyist and staff regularly throughout the year and during the legislative session to identify areas of interest, plan advocacy strategies, and update members on policy issues within the state.
 The legislative committee also seeks to educate social workers and social work students on the legislative process and the importance of engagement.

-The Legislative Committee meets every third Thursday of the month from 1pm - 2pm.
+The Legislative Committee meets every first Thursday of the month from 10 - 11 AM.

 The mission of the legislative committee is to advocate for laws, policies, and practices that reflect social work values and ethics for both the profession of social work and the clients and communities we serve at the local and state level.